43 Father's Day Trivia Questions [With Answers]

 Father’s Day by the Numbers (Questions 30-36)

-The numbers round is where Father’s Day stops being warm and gets weirdly specific.
-LearnClash stat-based duels show the strongest “I should know this” tension of any seasonal set.
-People feel close.
-They’re often $2 billion off.
-These seven cover the spending, demographics, and gifting facts the National Retail Federation and Pew Research publish each year.
+The numbers round is where Father’s Day stops being sentimental and turns oddly precise.
+LearnClash stat duels carry the strongest “I should know this” tension of any seasonal set.
+Players feel close to the figure.
+Then they land $2 billion off.
+These seven pull from the spending, demographics, and gifting facts the National Retail Federation and Pew Research publish every year.

 7 statistics questions on $24 billion in 2025 Father’s Day spending and the surprising 19% who want clothing.